diecknet/diecknet-blog/content/en/posts/2021/2021-11-19-Exchange-Online-Cache-Mode-Shared-Mailboxes.md

 [![Outlook message: There are more items in this folder on the server.
 Connect to the server to view them.](/images/2021/2021-11-19-Es-sind-weitere-Elemente-in-diesem-Ordner-auf-dem-Server-vorhanden_Zoomed.png "Outlook message: There are more items in this folder on the server.
 Connect to the server to view them.")](/images/2021/2021-11-19-Es-sind-weitere-Elemente-in-diesem-Ordner-auf-dem-Server-vorhanden_Zoomed.png)

 In personal mailboxes, the option to retrieve more items from the server is instead provided.
-The text has been clumsily translated automatically, which fits the overall picture well:

 > There are more items in this folder on the server.
 >